miekg/pam-unixsock/pam_unixsock.8.md

 # Description

-This code is a pluggable authentication module (PAM) that redirects the credentials to a local Unix socket.
+This is a pluggable authentication module (PAM) that redirects the credentials to a local Unix socket.
 The server listening on that socket is then free to do many more complex things, because it's free from the calling process' address space.
 The Unix socket defaults to `/var/run/pam_unix.sock`.
 The protocol is described below and is fairly simplistic.
-If *PROMPT* is given, the text is used to prompt the user for another (2FA) authentication token.
-This module only implements the *auth* module.
+If _PROMPT_ is given, the text is used to prompt the user for another (2FA) authentication token.
+This module only implements the _auth_ module.

 # Options

 **debug**
 : log debug information with `syslog(3)`.

 **timeout**
 : set the timeout in seconds for how long to wait for a response from the server, the default is `timeout=2`.

 **hidden**
 : when prompting for another authentication token, hide the input.

 **failopen**
-:  when set ignore failures to *connect* to the Unix socket and returns PAM_SUCCESS.
+: when set ignore failures to _connect_ to the Unix socket and returns PAM_SUCCESS.

 # Protocol

-**pam_unixsock** implements an extremely simple socket protocol whereby it passes an username, the PAM module and service, and the second token (i.e. **PROMPT**) (separated by new lines) to the Unix socket and then your server simply replies with a 0 or 1:
+**pam_unixsock** implements an extremely simple socket protocol whereby it passes an username, the PAM module and service, the second token (i.e. **PROMPT**), and the environment variable `SSH_AUTH_INFO_0` (separated by new lines) to the Unix socket and then your server simply replies with a 0 or 1:

     [pam_unixsock]   john_smith\n
     [pam_unixsock]   <pam_module>\n
     [pam_unixsock]   <pam_service>\n
     [pam_unixsock]   <prompt>\n
+    [pam_unixsock]   <env>\n
     [your server]    1\n

 If your server answers within `timeout` with a `1` you are considered authenticated.

 **pam_module**
 : this will be a string like "auth", or "passwd", etc.

 **pam_service**
 : name of the calling process as given to PAM, i.e. "sshd".

+**prompt**
+: the input that the user provided for **PROMPT**

+**env**
+: the contents of the environment variable `SSH_AUTH_INFO_0` (this comes from OpenSSH), or empty if it's not found.

 # Configuration